SuperOfficeDocs/superoffice-docs/docs/en/search-options/selection/learn/howto/send-email.md

 # Send email to multiple recipients

-Let’s suppose you were inviting people to a meeting and needed to send them an agenda.
+Suppose you were inviting people to a meeting and needed to send them an agenda.
 It would then be useful if you could send a single email to several recipients in one go.

 1. To perform the task on only some of the contacts in the selection, select them in the **Company/contact** tab.
 The **Perform task on selected members only** option is then checked automatically.